slapora/terminal_rain_maytrix/README.md

 # terminal_rain_maytrix

-maytrix.sh - run in a terminal on RHEL8, resize before starting app
+maytrix.sh - run in a terminal on RHEL8, resize before starting app.

-maytrix2.sh - best on, but some refresh
+maytrix2.sh - best one, but some refresh lag.

 maytrix3.py - python version, not as good